Easy Candy Cane Ice Cream Recipe

 - Beat the heavy cream until soft peaks form for a creamy texture.
 For a soft-serve consistency, whip the heavy cream a bit less than soft peaks.
 For a firmer ice cream, beat the cream until stiff peaks form

-- Cover you ice cream before going into the freezer to avoid ice crystals and freezer burn.
+- Cover your ice cream before going into the freezer to avoid ice crystals and freezer burn.
 If you feel your container does not seal properly, place a piece of plastic wrap between the lid and the container.

-- Serving ideas: serve in a small bowl with sugar cookies, Christmas cookies or sugar cones
+- Serving ideas: serve in a small bowl with sugar cookies, Christmas cookies, or sugar cones

 How long does ice cream last?